Thulium-Drake/ansible-role-acme_ssl/README.md

 After this role has run, it will have placed all requested certificates on the servers where you want to have them.

 Keep in mind: This role does *NOT* reconfigure software to actually use those certs!
+It will create a group on your system 'ssl-cert' with access permissions to the certificate files.